 - providing opportunities for local government staff to obtain scholarships (local and international) by conducting research in Mawas.

-BOS Foundation is all too acutely aware that there is no future for orangutans without protection of their natural habitat.
+BOS Foundation is all too acutely aware that there is no future for orangutans without the protection of their natural habitat.
 We manage several habitat rehabilitation and protection programs through forest and natural resources management, which are designed to not only restore and safeguard critical land, but also to employ and encourage local communities to participate in eco-friendly sustainable activities.

 We actively organise many education and information sharing programs, whether in big cities or in areas surrounding our facilities.
 Education is an important means of communication with local and international communities, to increase understanding on the importance of preserving wild animals and habitats.
 School visits and programs, awareness campaigns, expos, workshops, teacher training and book publication are just some of the efforts we have made to improve awareness and knowledge on orangutan ecology and conservation.